jwstegemann/fritz2/www/src/pages/docs/19_Fundamentals.md

 blocks, that drives this app.

 :::warning
 Just as short remark: We use [tailwindcss](https://tailwindcss.com) for the styling in this example.
-You are of course free to use any other CSS framework or even hand crafted CSS, if that fit your needs best!
-The running examples are often built with [bootstrap](https://getbootstrap.com/) for example.
+As fritz2 is totally agnostic of any CSS styling framework, you are free to use any other CSS framework or even handcrafted CSS, if that fit your needs best!
+The [running examples](/examples) are often built with [bootstrap](https://getbootstrap.com/) for example.
 :::

 ### Starting point